Meandering trails lead through a forest of pine, beech, and hemlock, a landscape that was once a family’s cherished preserve.

 We recommend that you take a photo of the map on your phone so you can refer to it during your visit, or download a trail map before you head out.

-By purchasing a share at Powisset Farm, CSA members support the farm, create community, and have access to fresh, local, and healthy produce!
+By becoming a Powisset Farm shareholder, you help preserve our farmland, create community, and have access to fresh, local, and healthy food!

 Powisset Farm’s summer camp, Farmer, Forester, Chef! is for children who enjoy animals, gardening and growing food, cooking in the kitchen, and explori...